What Is Hydro Jetting and How Does It Work?

 Can hydro jetting remove tree roots permanently?

 Hydro jetting is highly effective at cutting and flushing tree roots from sewer lines, but it does not provide a permanent solution on its own.
-Roots grow back within 1–3 years through the same entry cracks.
-For a lasting fix, pair hydro jetting with pipe lining, root barriers, or a targeted sewer line repair to seal the entry points.
+Roots typically grow back within 1 to 3 years through the same entry cracks.
+For a lasting fix, pair hydro jetting with pipe lining, root barriers, or a targeted sewer repair to seal the entry points.

 How is hydro jetting different from drain snaking?

-Drain snaking uses a rotating metal cable to mechanically break through a clog, while hydro jetting uses high-pressure water to completely scour the pipe walls clean.
+Drain snaking uses a rotating metal cable to mechanically punch through a clog, restoring about 60% to 80% of pipe capacity, while hydro jetting uses high-pressure water to scour pipe walls clean and can restore 95% to 100% of the line's flow.
 Snaking is faster and cheaper but leaves residue behind, causing clogs to return quickly.
 Hydro jetting delivers a thorough clean that lasts significantly longer and is far more effective for grease, roots, and scale buildup.